 Using verbal inspiration to direct others.

 Presenting the big picture enthusiastically.

 Making decisions without all of the information.

 Creating novel solutions to challenging problems.

-Maintaining too much control over results.
+Being too controlling over results.

-Pursuing too many new ideas or opportunities at once.
+Jumping between too many new ideas or opportunities at once.

 Having trouble following consistent, predictable routines.